Computing Representations for Lie Algebraic Networks: Introduction

 \subsection{Contributions}

-In this work, we automate the generation of explicit group representation matrices of Lie groups using an algorithm called {\bf LearnRep}.
-LearnRep poses an optimization problem defined by the {\it Lie algebra} associated with a Lie group, whose solutions are the representations of the algebra.
+We automate finding explicit group representation matrices of Lie groups using an algorithm called {\bf FindRep}.
+FindRep poses an optimization problem defined by the {\it Lie algebra} associated with a Lie group, whose solutions are the representations of the algebra.
 A penalty term is used to prevent the formation of {\it trivial representations}.
 Gradient descent of the resulting loss function produces nontrivial representations upon convergence.
-We apply LearnRep to three noncommutative Lie groups for which the finite-dimensional representations are well-understood, allowing us to verify that the representations produced are irreducible by computing their {\it Clebsch-Gordan coefficients} and applying {\it Schur's Lemma}.
+We apply FindRep to three noncommutative Lie groups for which the finite-dimensional representations are well-understood, allowing us to verify that the representations produced are irreps by computing their {\it Clebsch-Gordan coefficients} and applying {\it Schur's Lemma}.

-One of the Lie groups where LearnRep performs well is the Lorentz group of special relativity.
+One of the Lie groups where FindRep performs well is the Lorentz group of special relativity.
 Prior work has applied Lorentz-equivariant models to particle physics.
-In this work we explain that the Lorentz group along with the larger Poincar\'e group also governs everyday object-tracking tasks.
+In section~\ref{ssection:spacetimeSymmetryGroupActions} we observe that the Lorentz group along with the larger Poincar\'e group also governs everyday object-tracking tasks.
 We construct a Poincar\'e-equivariant neural network architecture called {\bf SpacetimeNet} and demonstrate that it can learn to solve a 3D object-tracking task subject to ``motion equivariance," where the inputs are a time series of points in space.
+Our work also motivates further study of Lorentz equivariance for object tracking.